 Even if your court action is in process, you may still elect to enter into private mediation.
 The New Jersey courts tend to look favorably on the mediation process and recognize the benefits of mediation.
 After all, if you and your spouse are able to resolve your issues through mediation, it is ultimately one less matter for the courts to decide.

 Payment for Private Mediation

 Private divorce mediation is paid for at each session by both parties, whether through joint assets or by other means, depending upon what was agreed to in advance.

 Your Independent Lawyer Cannot Also Serve As Your Mediator

 A mediator must be someone who is a neutral party; therefore, one of your independent attorneys cannot serve as the mediator.
-At Weinberger Divorce & Family Law Group, one of our attorneys can assist you during private mediation in two main ways.
+At Weinberger Divorce & Family Law Group, LLC, one of our attorneys can assist you during private mediation in two main ways.